 Believe it or not, green roses do exists, though they are unusual.
 In fact, horticulturists began cultivating green roses in the 17th century.
 Green roses symbolize freedom, fertility, new beginnings, and renewal.

 Green roses are symbols of freedom and new beginnings because in the 18th century, Quaker abolitionists planted them in their gardens to signify that they were part of the Underground Railroad.
-In the U.S. in the 19th century, the Underground Railroad was a network of safe houses and secret routes, which enslaved people could use as they escaped slavery.
+In the U.S. in the 19th century, the Underground Railroad was a network of safe houses and secret routes, which enslaved people could use as they escaped slavery.3

-Hence green roses make lovely additions to gardens as well as gifts for occasions such as baby showers, Easter, and St. Patrick’s Day.
+Green roses make lovely additions to gardens as well as gifts for occasions such as baby showers, Easter, and St. Patrick’s Day.

 Blue Rose Meaning

-Blue roses don’t naturally occur in nature, but they can be produced with blue dyes or new biotechnology.
+Blue roses don’t naturally occur in nature, but they can be produced with blue dyes or biotechnology.
 On the biotech front, scientists have discovered a way to turn white roses blue by introducing blue pigment-producing enzymes from bacteria into the petals.
+4

 Blue roses symbolize trust, loyalty, honor, and friendship – as in a “true blue friend.”
 Hence, they make special gifts for close friends, colleagues, and other people whom you trust and respect.